elephantoChan/brawl-stats-python/README.md

 # Brawl stats discord bot

-Self-hosted discord bot for getting in-game statistics; built in python, using the ``nextcord`` package (among other packages)
+Self-hosted discord bot for getting in-game statistics; built in python, using the ``nextcord`` framework.

 Just install all prerequisites, and then run